 After growing up in South Carolina, she has discovered that northern Minnesota is a beautiful place to spend the winter!
 When the lakes freeze over and the snow starts to fall, Kate has guided dog sledding trips with Wintergreen Dogsled Lodge, cross country skiing over the rocky, woodsy terrain of the Great North Woods.

 She graduated from Converse College in Spartanburg, S.C., and then spent a year teaching English at a public high school in France.
 She also spent time teaching outdoor education to students in Pennyslvania, Minnesota and North Carolina, before coming back north to live year-round.

-In her free time, she also enjoys playing her violin (in both the classical and the fiddle style), and making stained glass art.
-She also enjoys traveling the world as much as possible.
+In her free time, she also enjoys playing her violin (in both the classical and the fiddle style), and has been known to bring it on trail!
+She also enjoys making stained glass art and traveling the world as much as possible.